AI4Finance-Foundation/FinRL/docs/source/start/installation.rst

 Tips for running error
 --------------------------------------------------------------------------

-the following outputs appears, take it easy, install is successful
+If the following outputs appear, take it easy, installation is still successful.

 1. UserWarning: Module "zipline.assets" not found; multipliers will not be applied to position notionals.
 Module "zipline.assets" not found; multipliers will not be applied'